advancedresearch/path_semantics/README.md

 WARNING: This work has not yet been peer-reviewed,
 except informally and partially checked by automated theorem provers.

-**The first person who finds unsoundness at the core of Path Semantics (axiom),
-or show that it is convincingly "not even wrong",
-will receive 200 USD in reward.** [Link to foundation](https://github.com/advancedresearch/path_semantics/blob/master/sequences.md#foundation)

 "From Logic to Lojban" - Sven Nilsen, 2018 (slogan)

 Here you will find lots of papers on ideas related to mathematics, logic, language and artificial intelligence.